 Another method to prevent survivorship bias, specifically in your work and research, is to be selective of the data sources used.
-By ensuring data sources are crafted to ensure accuracy and do not omit critical observations that would change analysis results or decision-making, individuals can reduce the risk of survivorship bias.1
+By ensuring data sources are crafted to promote accuracy and do not omit critical observations that would change analysis results or decision-making, individuals can reduce the risk of survivorship bias.1

 How it all started

-Had this research group been unable to identify this critical fact, the aircraft reinforcements they would have suggested would have ignored entirely a subset of planes which arguably had the most valuable data points regarding the research project.
+Had this research group been unable to identify this critical fact, the aircraft reinforcements they would have suggested would have ignored entirely a subset of planes that arguably had the most valuable data points regarding the project.
 The research study results provided an example of how Abraham Wald and his research group at Columbia overcame survivorship bias, saving hundreds of lives.8

 Example 1 - Financial systems